tkanvar/NeuralNetwork-LinearRegression/README.md

 7) learning_rate - how fast converge the weights of the NN
 8) trainfilename - name and path of the training file
 9) testfilename - name and path of the testing file

+The results of the sample test.txt and train.txt (found in this folder) can be viewed in Data.xlsx (cn be found in the folder).
+The results have been recorded by varying different parameters from the above list.